 More people are displaced now than ever before.
 Our teams – some of whom are refugees themselves – work each day to support refugees by treating and preventing hunger, providing mental health support, improving access to safe sanitation and clean water, and more.

-2020 was a year of closed borders and restricted travel – but it was also a record-breaking year for displacement.
-Despite limits on movement due to the COVID-19 pandemic, the number of people who have been forced to flee their homes due to conflict, climate change, hunger, persecution, and human rights violations reached a new record high.
-According to the UN Refugee Agency:
+In 2021, 1 in every 88 people on the planet were displaced.
+The number of people who have been forced to flee their homes due to conflict, hunger, persecution, and human rights violations has reached a new record high.

-- The number of forcibly displaced people around the world has more than doubled since 2011, and 2020 marks the ninth consecutive year of rising displacement.
+- The number of forcibly displaced people around the world has more than doubled in the last year, and is the highest since World War II.

 HOW WE HELP

 Action Against Hunger is proud to support refugees, internally displaced people, and their host communities to reduce malnutrition and to help them rebuild their lives.
-We are on the front lines of the world’s most serious refugee crises, including the Syrian crisis, the Rohingya emergency, and the conflict in South Sudan.
+We are on the front lines of the world’s most serious refugee crises, including the Syrian crisis, the conflict in Ukraine, and drought and conflicts in the Horn of Africa.